ksmtesoler/unisubs/docs/teams-callbacks.rst

         Additional data: new_team (if moved from another team) on_video_url_made_primary
-        Sent when one of the URLs for a video on your team is set as the primary URL.
+        Sent when one of the multiple URLs for a video on your team is set as the primary URL.

         Additional data: url
     on_video_moved_project
-        Sent when a video on your team is moved to a new project.
+        Sent when a video on your team is moved to a different project.

         Additional data: old_project
     on_subtitles_published